Gwiz65/dhtdigg/README.md

-# dhtdigg
+# DhtDigg

-dhtdigg uses the work of Juliusz Chroboczek (dht.c & dht.h) to access the mainline dht network and capture announced peer addresses and thier associated info_hashes.
-Once captured, dhtdigg attempts to create a BT connection and request the metadata associated with that info_hash.
+DhtDigg uses the work of Juliusz Chroboczek (dht.c & dht.h) to access the mainline dht network and capture announced peer addresses and thier associated info_hashes.
+Once captured, DhtDigg attempts to create a BT connection and request the metadata associated with that info_hash.
 If successful, the metadata is parsed into a Sqlite database named dhtdigg.db.
 The GUI is a simple database viewer that also has message displays from the